 SecureEasySetup uses WPA-Personal encryption.
 If your current wireless devices do not support WPA-Personal security, then you cannot use SecureEasySetup on your network.
 You will need to manually configure your network security using the encryption supported by your existing devices.
 Re-run the Setup Wizard.
 On the Welcome screen for the Setup Wizard, click Click Here to Start and follow the on-screen instructions.
 On the Configure Wireless Settings screen, click Enter Wireless Settings Manually and continue to follow the on-screen instructions.
-To use the Web-based Utility instead of the Setup Wizard, refer to "Chapter 5: Configuring the Wireless-G Media Storage Link Router."
+For more information, refer to "Chapter 5: Setting up the Wireless-G Broadband Router with RangeBooster."